HERNIATED DISC TREATMENT IN FAYETTEVILLE, NC

 Treatment for Disc Injuries at Valley Physical Medicine

-With a staff that includes a Physical Therapist, Chiropractic Doctors and Massage Therapists, Valley Physical Medicine offers integrated, multi-disciplinary care for disc injuries.
+With a staff that includes a Physical Therapist, Chiropractic Doctors and Massage Therapists, Valley Physical Medicine in Fayetteville, NC offers integrated, multi-disciplinary care for disc injuries.
 By incorporating all of these modalities in one facility, our team provides conservative and effective strategies for reducing many painful conditions, including disc injuries.
 In many cases, we are able to help patients rehabilitate without surgery or damaging drug use.